 Madikwe is about a 3h30min drive from Johannesburg/Pretoria.
 Most of the lodges are within easy reach of the eastern and western gates.

 Nearby airports: Gaborone airport (28kms)/ O.R.
 Tambo International (369kms).
 Madikwe has two airstrips for use by private aircraft.

 Madikwe Game Reserve is within easy reach of Johannesburg and Pretoria as well as close to Gaborone (20 kms), which makes it the ideal starting or endpoint of a safari, especially when combined with a trip to Botswana.

 Madikwe Game Reserve is a good year-round safari destination as it is a single unit conservation area (the park is fenced and no migration takes place).

-The rainy season is in summertime, between October and April.
+The rainy season is in the summertime, between October and April.
 Days can be hot - average 31°C (88°F).
-It’s also an exciting time with many babies being born and the bush turning green again.
+It's also an exciting time with many babies being born and the bush turning green again.